 Slow Cooker Split Pea and Ham Soup with Potatoes

 - 3 tablespoons olive oil

-- 3 medium leeks washed, cut in half vertically and thinly sliced (light green and white parts only)
+- 3 medium leeks, cut in half vertically and thinly sliced (light green and white parts only) and rinsed well

 - 2 bay leaves

-- Add ham, carrot, and celery and season again with black pepper.
-Cook until veggies start to brown, about 6 minutes.
+- Add the onion, leeks, garlic, carrot, and celery and season with black pepper.
+Cook, stirring occasionally, until tender and translucent, about 5 minutes.